hyperledger/web3j-docs/docs/samples.md

 If a more flexible approach is required then the `StaticGasProvider` can take custom gas price and gas limit values as BigIntegers.

+## Querying the blockchain for transactions

+In this scenario we will query Rinkeby for transactions made by a specific address between block number `7250516` and the latest block.